DIY Disinfecting Spray

 NOTE: No added water is needed for the antiviral disinfecting spray so that the alcohol or peroxide stays at the CDC recommendation.

 Vinegar dilutes the higher percentages slightly, and is preferred over water as it lingers longer to fight other bacteria.

 These are 10 of the most powerful antiviral oils, but they’re my favorite because of their versatility.

 Spray any surface you want to disinfect with a fine mist and allow to sit for 5-10 minutes.
 If desired, wipe away any left-over dampness with a dry cloth.
 You can also spray it and leave it.

 Note: I would be careful spraying anything that alcohol could destroy.
 Some furniture finishes would do better if wiped down after spraying (I make sure to let the disinfectant sit on my dining room table for 5 minutes and then wipe with a cloth after so that it doesn’t damage the finish).

 I use this disinfectant spray on toys (especially the play kitchen toys…my kids just can’t seem to pretend to eat the play food), toilet seats, light switches, counters, tabletops, chairs, door handles, buttons/remotes, and the diaper changing station.

-Because kids are gross.
-Adorably (and not so adorably) so. 😉
+Now you can make your own safe, effective disinfecting spray.
+Because kids are gross…Adorably (and not so adorably) so. 😉